TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 ## Project Overview

 This research project evaluates and enhances LLAMA's safety mechanisms against language jailbreaks using a novel three-stage framework:
-1. **Implicit Judgment**: Evaluating LLAMA's unassisted responses to harmful prompts
+1. **Implicit Judgment**:
+   Evaluate LLAMA’s unassisted responses to a diverse set of harmful prompts (using benchmarks like SAP200) to establish a baseline safety performance.

-2. **Explicit Judgment**: Structured reasoning and severity scoring of model responses
+2. **Explicit Judgment**:
+   Incorporate structured, two-step reasoning where the model first assigns a severity score (on a 0–5 scale) to the harmful prompt and then evaluates its own response using a position-based weighting mechanism.
+This process pinpoints nuanced vulnerabilities that simple pass/fail tests can miss.

-3. **Fine-tuning via LoRA**: Targeted adaptation to strengthen safety without compromising general capabilities
+3. **Fine-Tuning via LoRA**:
+   Apply a parameter-efficient Low-Rank Adaptation (LoRA) approach to specifically enhance LLAMA’s ability to safely refuse or address dangerous prompts—improving overall refusal rates without sacrificing general capabilities.

 The repository contains code, datasets, and evaluation results that systematically identify and address safety gaps in LLAMA's handling of harmful content.

 ## Key Contributions

-- **Comprehensive Safety Evaluation Framework**: A multi-phase approach combining implicit and explicit judgment to identify failures that simple pass/fail tests would miss
-- **Empirical Analysis of LLAMA's Vulnerabilities**: Detailed assessment across eight sensitive domains using the SAP200 benchmark
-- **Structured Reasoning and LoRA Fine-Tuning**: Pinpointing model missteps and implementing targeted interventions to address them
+- **Advanced Safety Evaluation Framework**:
+  A two-phase (implicit and explicit) approach that offers granular insight into the model’s safety behavior.

+- **Position-Based Severity Scoring**:
+  A novel method that quantifies harmful content by considering not just its presence but also its position within the response.

+- **LoRA-Based Fine-Tuning**:
+  An efficient adaptation strategy that significantly improves LLAMA’s refusal behavior against both overt and subtle harmful prompts without degrading performance on benign queries.

+- **Empirical Insights and Benchmarking**:
+  Comprehensive evaluations on SAP200 and HarmBench benchmarks demonstrate dramatic improvements, underscoring the effectiveness of our approach.

 ## Repository Structure